-I am most proud of the fact that no matter where I go, people are always asking if I have any of my Mom’s World Famous Homemade Intuition Cookies.
+I am most proud that no matter where I go, people are always asking if I have any of my Mom’s World Famous Homemade Intuition Cookies.
 Thanks, Mom!
 (Note: You can always pick up a fresh bag at the Blading Cup every year!)
 Her support is herculean!

 Did you ever have any periods where you thought you might not make it?

-Yes, after a fire on October 22, 2004 burned down the adjacent Mexican restaurant and nail salon at Intuition’s original location.
+After a fire on October 22, 2004, burned down the adjacent Mexican restaurant and nail salon at Intuition’s original location.
 It was devastating for us.
-But after cleaning out the old shop, and sifting through what the flames had torched and what we could keep, my senses came to me.
-I soon found it wasn’t up to me to quit or continue on.
+But after cleaning out the old shop and sifting through what the flames had torched and what we could keep, my senses came to me.
+I soon found it wasn’t up to me to quit or continue.
 Rollerblading needed Intuition.
-That was a tough year though…
+That was a tough year, though…

 What was the most successful period for you?

-The most successful period for Intuition is no doubt the time from Blading Cup through Black Friday, Small Business Saturday and Cyber Monday until mid January.
+Intuition’s most successful period is undoubtedly the time from Blading Cup through Black Friday, Small Business Saturday, and Cyber Monday until mid-January.
 Although this past February, when Jon Julio launched pre-orders for his new Them Skates brand, we had our single most successful day in the history of Intuition – by 12 noon!